 But, I filed this activity under day trip because even though you finish the trek early in the day, you’ll still have to drive back to your hotel which takes 1-1.5 hours.
 Then, you’d probably want to catch up on sleep or rest up a bit, so I recommend not doing anything too crazy that day.

-Adventure & Spirit Canyoning
+2. Adventure & Spirit Canyoning

 So this was my first time ever trying canyoning and… it was amazing!
 We did the Double K route, which includes rappelling down 15m waterfalls, jumping off 7m cliffs and sliding down 10m ravines.
 I am actually scared of heights so the 7m jump was especially difficult for me… but in the end, I did them all with minimal hesitation.
 I had no problems with any of the rappelling though, and I feel like I could have done higher ones.

 The Double K route cost US$155 per person.
-I’ll be honest, when my roommate Jess told me about this a few years ago I thought it was quite overpriced.
+I’ll be honest, when my roommate Jess told me about this a few years ago I thought it was quite pricey.
 But after going on the trip I think it’s all worth it!
 They gave us all the gears we need (thick wetsuit, helmet, booties, harness, etc) – all you had to do was walk in with whatever you feel like wearing.
 Plus they pick you up from hotel to the location of the canyon, which is in the far north of Bali.
 Moreover, the guides are very experienced, super fun and I felt safe throughout the entire trip.

 Ok, that was a long guide to write!
 I really hope you find this useful.
-As always please feel free to let me know of ay feedback and if you have any questions in the comment section below.
+As always please feel free to let me know of any feedback and if you have any questions in the comment section below.